DanyLan/GKE-EXPOSE-SERVICES/NodePort.md

             image: "gcr.io/google-samples/hello-app:2.0"

-From the deployment, we are telling the container to listen on port 50000.

 Copy manifest to a file name `my-deployment.yaml` and create the deployment:

     kubectl apply -f my-deployment.yaml

-Here is a manifest for a Service of type NodePort whetr targetPort is 50000:
+Here is a manifest for a Service of type NodePort:

     apiVersion: v1
     kind: Service